5 Mistakes Home Sellers Make LOSING Them Tens or Hundreds of Thousands of Dollars $$$$

 To avoid this pitfall:

-• Consider getting a professional appraisal to set a realistic price.
+Consider getting a professional appraisal to set a realistic and effective price.

 On the other hand, some sellers undervalue their home due to a lack of market knowledge or a desire for a quick sale.
 Underpricing can occur when sellers are in a hurry to sell, lack market knowledge, or fear that pricing too high will scare away buyers.
 In some cases, sellers might intentionally underprice to generate multiple offers and create a bidding war.
 However, this strategy can backfire, resulting in leaving significant money on the table.